ProNeverFake/kios/README.md

 - About the new version:
 The no-ros version, which aims at simplizing the system structure, is now actively developed.
 For this part see `kios_bt_planning`.

+- About robot interface:
+For people who don't have access to mios, you may deploy your own methods to generate robot commands in "mios_task_factory.py" and your own methods to execute the commands in "robot_command.py".

 ## Intro